Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 Bryce Canyon, besides being famous for its majestic rock structures, stands out for its incredible dark sky full of stars.

-Therefore we decided to camp in Bryce.
-In addition, we traveled in mid-August, coinciding with the perseids meteor shower and we didn’t want to miss it.
+Because of this, we decided to camp in Bryce.
+Additionally, we traveled in mid-August, which coincided with the Perseids meteor shower, and we didn’t want to miss it.

-In case you decide to camp in Bryce Canyon, remember to wear warm clothes even in summer, since Bryce is at an altitude of 2,400 meters and temperatures are usually very low.
+In case you decide to camp in Bryce Canyon, remember to wear warm clothes even in summer, since Bryce is at an altitude of 2,400 meters above sea level, and temperatures are usually very low.

-Now we will talk about the different campsites in Bryce Canyon.
+Now we ‘ll talk about the different campsites in Bryce Canyon.

-North Campground is one of the two Bryce Canyon campgrounds and the only one that opens all year round.
-It has a total of 86 sites for tents or RVs that are first-come first-serve and 13 RVs sites that can be reserved up to 200 days in advance.
+North Campground is one of two Bryce Canyon campgrounds and the only one that’s open all year round.
+It has a total of 86 sites for tents or RVs that are first come, first served and 13 RV sites that can be reserved up to 200 days in advance.

-The campsite has bathrooms, laundry, grocery shop, and picnic tables.
-The price of the sites is $20 per tend or $30 per RVs.
+The campsite has bathrooms, laundry, a grocery shop, and picnic tables.
+The price of the sites is $20 per tent or $30 per RVs.

 The other camping in Bryce Canyon is in the middle of the national park.
-Unlike the previous one, the Sunset Campground only opens from May to October.
+Unlike the previous one, the Sunset Campground is only open from May to October.

-20 of its sites are only available for tents while the other 80 for both tents and RVs.
-All are first-in first-serve.
+20 of its sites are only available for tents, while the other 80 are for both tents and RVs.
+All are first come, first served.
 The camp also has bathrooms, picnic tables, campfire, and drinking water.

-The price of the sites of this campsite is the same as the previous one.
+The price of the sites on this campsite is the same as the previous one.

-If you aren’t familiar with backcountry campgrounds, these are areas where you are allowed to pitch tents but where you won’t find services like the one you will see in popular campgrounds.
-That is, they don’t have a reception, or bathrooms, or drinking water, or garbage containers (you must take your waste with you), or any other type of sign that indicates that you are in a camp.
+If you aren’t familiar with backcountry campgrounds, these are areas where you’re allowed to pitch tents but where you won’t find services like the ones in popular campgrounds.
+That is, they don’t have a reception, or bathrooms, or drinking water, or garbage containers (you must take your trash with you), or any other sign that indicates you’re in a camp.

-These types of campsites are usually found along with multi-day hikes and serve to prevent hikers from camping anywhere by damaging the surroundings.
+These types of campsites are usually found along multi-day hiking trails and serve to prevent hikers from camping just anywhere and damaging the surroundings.

 In Bryce, there are 12 Backcountry Campgrounds divided between the Under-The-Rim trail and the Riggs Spring Loop trail.
-Here you can see where they are located.
+Here is where they’re located.

-To be able to camp in one of them, it will be necessary to get a permit at the Visitor Center that costs $ 5.
+To be able to camp in one of them, you must get a permit at the Visitor Center, which costs $5.

 That’s all.
 I hope I helped you choose where to stay in Bryce Canyon.
-As you have seen, the best options sell out quickly, so try to book as soon as possible.
-In addition, in this way, you may even find cheap hotels in Bryce Canyon National Park, and you can sleep a few minutes from the park entrance.
+As you’ve seen, the best options fill up quickly, so try to book as soon as possible.
+Additionally, this way, you may even find cheap hotels in Bryce Canyon National Park, and you’ll be able to sleep a few minutes from the park entrance.